Fyrbll/smt-solver/README.md

 added to the formula based on the conflict.
 The SAT solver is then restarted.

 The following diagram presents the relationship between different functions in the solver.
 I have also mentioned which file is home to each function.

-Also "Yes" in most situations means "this transition rule applies to the state."
+The label "Yes" in most situations means "this transition rule applies to the state."
 In other situations it means "true."
 On the other hand "No" in most situations means "this transition rule does not apply," or it means "false."
 The meaning should be clear from context.

+The steps `pure-literal`, `unit-propagate`, `decide`, `tlearn`, `backtrack`, `backjump`, and `fail` are explained in sections 2 and 3 of the "Solving SAT and SAT Modulo Theories" paper.

 ```
               (dpllt) main